Maersk Air: Danish deregulation

-Maersk's success in Jutland was noticed by SAS, who in October 1996 opened its first service out of Billund, to Frankfurt.
-This was the first route in which the two airlines competed for head to head.
-In response, Maersk Air commenced services out of SAS' stronghold at Copenhagen Airport to Milan, Geneva and Stockholm the following year.
+Maersk's success in Jutland was noticed by SAS, which in October 1996 opened its first route out of Billund, to Frankfurt.
+This was the first time in which the two airlines competed head to head.
+In response, in the following year Maersk Air launched services out of SAS' stronghold at Copenhagen Airport to Milan, Geneva and Stockholm.
 Additional routes out of Billund were added in 1997.
 Flemming Knudsen took the position as CEO on 12 January 1998.
 On 3 March the first 737-700 was delivered, with Maersk Air being the European launch customer.

-With its eight daily round trips, Maersk Air only captured ten percent of the market on the Copenhagen–Stockholm route, losing money on it.
+With its eight daily round trips, Maersk Air only captured 10% of the market on the Copenhagen–Stockholm route, losing money on it.
 Maersk, therefore, started negotiations with British Airways and KLM to see if they could become part of an airline alliance.
 They were in close negotiations with what would become Oneworld, but pulled out in the last minute.